nastra/algorithms-java/README.md

 - Algorithm that solves the max-spacing k clustering problem: "Given a distance measure d and k, compute the k-clustering with maximum spacing"
 - Algorithm that solves the interview question: "Design an efficient algorithm that takes as input a collection of equality and inequality constraints and decides whether the constraints can be satisfied simultaneously."
+- Algorithm based on DFS that allows to iterate over a directed graph in different orders (preorder, postorder, reverse postorder)
+- Algorithm based on DFS to determine whether a directed graph contains a cycle.
+It also returns the entire path from source vertex to the cycle end
+- Algorithm to compute the topological ordering of a directed graph that is also a DAG

 Sorting:
 --------